ibexa/documentation-user/docs/content_management/create_edit_pages.md

 The remaining tabs contain parameters common to all blocks provided with [[= product_name =]].
 Use them to modify the layout and visibility of a block.
 For details, see [Scheduling publication](schedule_publishing.md).

+For your comfort, you can adjust the size of the block settings window.
+When you hover over the window frame, blue line appears.
+Click-and-drag the border to adjust the size.

 You cannot publish a Page if you have not set all the required settings of all blocks.

 !!! tip